jliocsar/bitbucket-mcp-server/readme.md

 This will open the MCP Inspector with a GUI to play around and explore the MCP tools.

+## MCP tools limitation

+MCP has a limitation of 40 tools that will be sent to the agent.

+Currently `bitbucket-mcp-server` provides 24 tools total.
+Consider disabling the ones you don't use often to save some slots.

 ---

 This project was created using `bun init` in bun v1.2.17.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.